ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/_component-interface-javascript.md

 </framework-specific-section>

 <framework-specific-section frameworks="javascript">
-|The interface for the cell renderer parameters is as follows:
+The `props` (interface ICellRendererParams) passed to the Cell Component are as follows:
 </framework-specific-section>